Class of 2019

-Kyle Ward, a Senior Mechanical Engineering major, spent his summer in Canton, Mississippi at the Nissan, North America manufacturing plant.
+The summer before his senior year, Kyle Ward interned in Canton, Mississippi at the Nissan, North America manufacturing plant.
 He divided his time between several projects, but one in particular stood out among the others.
 An assembly line project married together his passions for design and creativity with classroom experiences in a meaningful way.

-Kyle was asked by his manager to implement ergonomic improvements on the manufacturing line.
-In one of his Vanderbilt courses, How to Make (Almost) Anything (ME 3890), taught by Professor Kevin Galloway, Kyle learned about human-centered design thinking and its practical application in real world applications.
+Ward was asked by his manager to implement ergonomic improvements on the manufacturing line.
+In one of his Vanderbilt courses, How to Make (Almost) Anything (ME 3890), taught by Professor Kevin Galloway, Ward learned about human-centered design thinking and its practical application in real world applications.
 Design thinking utilizes a process that helps to solve complex, real-world problems, and aids in developing critical thinking skills.
-Because the assembly line involved identifiable people, Kyle was able to apply human centered design concepts to develop a solution.
-Along with technical skills learned in engineering classes and a lifetime of experience working with his hands, Kyle applied his knowledge of human-centered design to aid in the development of his project.
+Because the assembly line involved identifiable people, Ward was able to apply human-centered design concepts to develop a solution.
+Along with technical skills learned in engineering classes and a lifetime of experience working with his hands, Ward applied his knowledge of human-centered design to aid in the development of his project.